 All original Charles II stump work picture, circa 1660-85.
-An intricate depiction of a woman with flute, flanked by a leopard and lion within an elaborate floral boarder worked with silk thread, sea pearls, sequins and coil work on a silk ackground.
+An intricate depiction of a woman with lute, flanked by a leopard and lion within an elaborate floral boarder worked with silk thread, sea pearls, sequins and coil work on a silk background.
 The gilded frame is from the 18th Century and measures 18" by 14".

-Late 17th or very early 18th Century fine needlework depicting a cornucopia of flowers, probably French.
+Late 17th or very early 18th C. fine needlework depicting a cornucopia of flowers, likely French.
 Made into a pillow and backed with velvet by Cora Ginsburg, From Cora's personal collection.

 994 Main Street South

 Woodbury, CT 06798